HomeDing/homeding.github.io/examples/index.md

 In the folder of the script you can add  some elements that are not part of the library but will also be compiled together with the sketch and therefore are also available for configuration.

-The [Radio Example](/examples/radio.md) shows how to include a very specific element for using FM radio chips.
+The [Probe Example](/examples/probe.md) and the [Radio Example](/examples/radio.md) show how to include a very specific elements into the sketch folder.

 The [DevDing Example](/examples/devding.md) is used to implement some additional elements for problem analysis.
 It is instrumented for using the (limited, software based) remote debugger.
 New elements can be implemented by using the provided empty MyElement implementation as a boilerplate.